Kakim Goh - Visual Artist & Curator

 At the age of 19, Kakim left Vancouver for Mexico where he studied oil painting, drawing and printmaking processes for 5 years in the artist colony of San Miguel de Allende.
 Upon his return to Canada, he complemented his training with a BFA (Major in Painting and Drawing with distinction) from Concordia University in Montreal.

 Kakim has been exhibiting in Canada and Mexico since 1993.
 He has participated in numerous exhibitions and performances in Quebec, most notably at MAI (Montréal, arts interculturels), the OBORO New Media Laboratory and la Maison de la Culture du Plateau-Mont-Royal.
 His artworks can be found in private collections in Canada, the United States, Singapore, Mexico, and Chile.

 From 2014 to 2016, Kakim held the position of Curator of the Visual Arts Program at Festival Accès Asie (an arts festival dedicated to promoting Asian arts, histories and cultures in Quebec), where he organized international visual arts exhibitions, professional development workshops and cultural mediation activities for new immigrants in collaboration with the OBORO New Media Lab, la Ville de Montréal and the Embassy of Mongolia to Canada.

 Kakim currently serves as the Vice-President of the Board of Directors at Festival Accès Asie and as a Member of the Board of Directors at the English-Language Arts Network (ELAN).
-He is an appointed member of the 2017 - 2019 Evaluation Committee for New Artistic Practices / Multidisciplinary Sector at the Conseil des arts de Montréal.
+He is an appointed Member of the Evaluation Committee for New Artistic Practices / Multidisciplinary Sector at the Conseil des arts de Montréal.